Chrissweir/project-template/README.md

 ORDER BY n ASC LIMIT 1;
 ```

-#### Query two title
+#### Query two - Top 5 parties in order of candidate size.
-This query retreives the top 5 parties with the geatest number of candidates
+This query retreives the top 5 parties with the greatest number of candidates by sorting all the parties in order of size and outputs the top 5 results.
 ```
 MATCH (p:Party)
 RETURN p, size((p)<-[:MEMBER_OF]-()) as c
 ORDER BY c DESC LIMIT 5
 ```

-#### Query three title
+#### Query three - All non-elected females from the Labour Party and what constituency they were from.
-All females from the Labour Party that were not elected and what constituency they were from.
+This query finds all females from the Labour Party that were not elected and what constituency they were from by checking if they were first elected or not, from the Labour Party, and female.
+The Constituency, Party, and Name of the members is outputted as the result.
 ```
 MATCH (n:Candidates)-[MEMBER_OF]->(p:Party),(n:Candidates)-[FROM]->(d:Constituency)
 WHERE n.elected = "No" AND p.name="Labour Party" and n.gender="Female"